mesosphere/dcos-docs-site/pages/1.13/api/versioning/index.md

 # Route Versioning

-Components that have been specifically designed for DC/OS generally follow another versioning pattern, where the name of the component takes a back seat to the name of the feature set.
+Components that have been specifically designed for DC/OS generally follow another versioning pattern, where the name of the component is less important than the name of the feature set.
 These routes often include a version to make it easier to support renaming or replacing components over time.

 For example, the [DC/OS Diagnostics component](/1.13/overview/architecture/components/#dcos-diagnostics) serves the [System Health API](/1.13/monitoring/#system-health-http-api-endpoint) under the route `/system/health/v1` and one of its resource paths is `/report`, so the full path to that resource is `/system/health/v1/report`.